Bdeering1/cull/README.md

 Reclaim disk space by removing stale caches, logs, and unneeded files.

 The goal of this project is to provide a safe and transparent tool for removing unneeded bloat on macOS.
-Cull operates only on the directories listed below and never touches system files.
+Cull operates only on the directories specified below and never touches system files.
 Confirmation is explicitly requested before every deletion.
-The only pre-requisite is Bash 3.2+ which ships with macOS by default.

 ## Installation